 How can I pay for the sessions?

-For individual psychotherapy, cash or check are accepted.
+For individual psychotherapy, Venmo or checks are accepted.

 How can I schedule a first appointment?